To Live and Die in L.A. (Wang Chung song)

 On the To Live and Die in L.A.
 DVD audio commentary, director William Friedkin stated to Wang Chung that he "didn’t want a theme song for To Live and Die in L.A."
 One day, though, Jack Hues and Nick Feldman gave Friedkin a copy of "To Live and Die in L.A." (to his dismay).
 Surprisingly, Friedkin was impressed and decided to keep the song as part of the film and soundtrack.

 The album version includes additional lyrics not included in the single version.

+The song is used as the intro music to John Mulaney Presents: Everybody's in LA, and its successor show Everybody's Live with John Mulaney.